 As you’ve likely heard, at Ocean House, we’re extremely proud of our commitment to a farm-to-table philosophy where locality and seasonality is paramount.
 The collection as a whole has the pleasure of working with farmers that practice responsible, sustainable food production, and I’m the lucky chef that has the privilege of forging relationships with those talented individuals.
 From back yard gardeners to cheese mongers, oyster farmers to beekeepers and many more, these are the people who provide us with superior products that our chefs transform into inspired five-star dishes.
-Whether it’s Chef Devin at Weekapaug Inn asking for local honey, or Chef Jacob in Seasons at the Ocean House looking for very small borage sprouts, or Chef Jen at Spicer Mansion looking to highlight lamb on this weekend’s menu, I’m your guy!
+Whether it’s Chef Devin at Weekapaug Inn asking for local honey, or Chef Jacob in Seasons at the Ocean House looking for very small borage sprouts, or Chef Jen looking to highlight lamb on this weekend’s menu, I’m your guy!

 …the Atlantic Ocean is quite literally